Post overview: Best things to do in Porto, Portugal

-But back to the port tasting, am I right or am I right?
-Since all the cellars are located really close to each other, you can easily hop from one to the next (if you have the energy!).
+But back to the port tasting.
+Since all the cellars are located really close to each other, you can easily hop from one to the next (if you have the energy).

-Fair warning!
-Based on the long lines we saw during our visit, I’d say port tasting is one of the most popular things to do in Porto, so you’ll want to book your tour in advance.
+Fair warning: Based on the long lines we saw during our visit, I’d say port tasting is one of the most popular things to do in Porto, so you’ll want to book your tour well in advance.

 Also, I’ll probably get hate mail for this but, the port cellars don’t vary too much from each other.
 We tried ports at four cellars (judge away), and they were all really good.

 I honestly can’t say I noticed a marked difference from one port cellar to the next so don’t sweat this one too much.
 Just make sure you sign up for a tour.

 If you’d like some direction, there’s three great port cellars I recommend for first-timer visitors:

 Cálem: The biggest port wine producer in Porto, Calem is a must visit for those that love port.
-Chances are good you’ve had their wine before, or at lease seen it in stores.
+Chances are good you’ve had their wine before, or at least seen it in stores.